SpiNNakerManchester/SpiNNaker_PDP2/README.md

-Work on Multi-layer Perceptrons on SpiNNaker started as part of the project 'PDP-squared: Meaningful PDP language models using parallel distributed processors', conducted in collaboration with researchers of the School of Psychology at The University of Manchester.
+Work on Multi-layer Perceptrons on SpiNNaker started as part of the project 'PDP-squared: Meaningful PDP language models using parallel distributed processors', conducted in collaboration with researchers from the School of Psychology at The University of Manchester.
 The project was supported by EPSRC (the UK Engineering and Physical Sciences Research Council) under grant EP/F03430X/1.
 Ongoing development is supported by the EU ICT Flagship Human Brain Project (FP7-604102).
 We gratefully acknowledge these institutions for their support.

-Many people have contributed to the development of MLPs on SpiNNaker, amongst them J Moy, LA Plana, SR Welbourne, X. Jin, AD Rast, S Davis and SB Furber.
+Many people have contributed to the development of MLPs on SpiNNaker, amongst them J Moy, LA Plana, SR Welbourne, X Jin, AD Rast, S Davis and SB Furber.